premchander-revature/interviewquestions/MCQBasedques.md

 </details>
 ----------

-10. In which type of language is the database defined?
+10.In which type of language is the database defined?

-- a.
+a.
 DDL

-- b.
+b.
 DML

-- c.
+c.
 DCL

-- d.
+d.
 TCL

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)